tgrbrooks/ADA/docs/installation.rst

 Windows 10
 ''''''''''

-There is also an installer available for Windows 10 on DropBox, the file is called ``Algae PlotterSetup.exe``.
+There is also an installer available for Windows 10 on DropBox, the file is called ``ADASetup.exe``.

-Just open the file and follow the installation instructions.
+Simply open the file and follow the installation instructions.

 Other
 '''''